The last Prince of Neuchâtel

 This history goes back to 1706 when Marie de Nemour (1625-1707) of the French d’Orléans-Longueville dynasty died without a legitimate heir.

 This family had governed the county of Neuchâtel since 1504.
-After her death, the three estates of Neuchâtel chose the Prussian Protestant King Frederick I (1688-1740) as their new Prince.
+After her death, the three estates of Neuchâtel chose the Prussian Protestant King Frederick I (1688-1740) as their Prince.

 Several palaces in Neuchâtel are a reminder of the Prussian period.
 The Prussian King Friedrich Wilhelm III (1770-1840) exchanged Neuchâtel for Hanover in 1806.
 The French Marshal Louis Alexander Berthier (1753-1815) became the new Prince of Neuchâtel (1806-1813).
 Due to the defeat of Napoleon in 1814, the King got Neuchâtel back.

-The Prussian king protested and even threatened to intervene.
+The Prussian king protested and even threatened to intervene military.
 However, he had to deal with uprisings and unrest in his kingdom.

-The King had two allies in the canton: the patriciate of Neuchâtel, which had always benefited from the Prussian military careers and economic relations, and the valley of La Sagne in the Jura.
+The King had a might ally in the canton, however. the patriciate of Neuchâtel, which had always benefited from the Prussian military careers, trade and economic possibilities.

 After a failed monarchist coup in 1856, military threats by the Prussian king and the mobilisation of troops by the Swiss Confederation, the king finally renounced his rights in 1857 (Treaty of Paris).
-The king retained the titles”Prince of Neuchâtel and Count of Valangin” in compensation.
+The king kept the titles”Prince of Neuchâtel and Count of Valangin” in compensation.